 As technology becomes more advanced, so do digital marketing strategies (e.g. brands using voice search).
 Even household names you might not expect are optimizing their content for voice search.
-For instance pizza giant Domino’s launched Domino’s AnyWare so pizza lovers could order their favorite pies on their favorite devices.
+For instance, pizza giant Domino’s launched Domino’s AnyWare so pizza lovers could order their favorite pies on their favorite devices.
 Many of these devices include smart speakers like Google Home and Amazon Echo, but Domino’s was also sure to include voice ordering through your smartphone and smartwatch.

 Read More About: AI Technologies Predictions That Will Dominate In 2019

-It might seem a little ridiculous to note how voice technology is changing everything for brands, but it’s a necessary step towards the future.
+It might seem a little ridiculous to note how voice technology is changing everything for brands, but it’s a necessary step toward the future.
 Johnnie Walker Scotch Whiskey is another example of brands using Alexa for their marketing strategy.
 With the Amazon Alexa Johnnie Walker Skill, customers can ask their smart speakers for a guided tasting, a crash course on whisky 101, or for the nearest liquor store to purchase a bottle.
 These are just two great examples of brands using voice technology.

 Components of Voice Technology

-There are different components of voice technology that marketers can use to leverage for their brand.
-For example, brands can choose for their products and services to be voice activated, and capabilities include having those items and systems turn on and off and follow other voice commands.
+There are different components of voice technology that marketers can use to leverage their brand.
+For example, brands can choose for their products and services to be voice-activated, and capabilities include having those items and systems turn on and off and follow other voice commands.
 Brands can also choose to have a skill for specific speakers like Johnnie Walker and Alexa.
 For a majority of companies, brands will choose to optimize their content for voice marketing in order to drive sales and increase revenue.
 Voice search is much like SEO in this way and will help brands connect with consumers through all voice platforms.
 This is currently the most important component of voice technology today.

 How to Optimize for Voice Search

 Crafting a voice marketing strategy is much like crafting an SEO strategy.
 If you’re looking to increase your ranking and likability with site crawlers, there are specific best practices you should follow.
-Below are a couple tips you can use to optimize your content for voice:
+Below are a couple of tips you can use to optimize your content for voice:

-- Register your business on Google My Business so its geographic location is recorded for voice search
+- Register your business on Google My Business, so its geographic location is recorded for voice search

 - Use long-tail keywords to capture more voice queries made by users